ShinyQ/Final-IFest-2021_Analisis-Sentimen-Kebijakan-PPKM-Pemerintah-IndoBERT-IndoBERTweet/readme.md

 ## **Benchmark Model Accuracy Results**

-After benchamrking, we find out that Unbalance, Non-Stopwords, Stemming, and Minimum 2 Words cleansing give us the best accuracy.
+After benchmarking, we find out that Unbalance, Non-Stopwords, Stemming, and Minimum 2 Words cleansing give us the best accuracy.
 Below is the list of the best accuracy we got in some models.

 | Model        | Validation Accuracy    |
 | -----------  | ---------------------- |